Scotland's Best B&Bs

 Situated at the foot of Britain's highest mountain, Ben Nevis distillery was founded in 1825 by 'Long John' McDonald and is one of the oldest licensed distilleries in Scotland.
 Now owned by the Japanese.
 Its visitor centre features the mythical giant Hector McDram.
 Coffee shop and restaurant on site.
+Open to visitors.

 This distillery is situated just outside Brora on the north east coast.
 It produces a rich, smoky, salty malt due to its seaside location.
 The current distillery dates from 1967, however the original Clynelish dates from 1896.
 Interestingly the water from the Clynelish Burn from which it gets it water runs over rocks containing gold - and maybe this accounts for its rich amber colour.
 Clynelish is a vital component of Johnnie Walker whiskies (see the statue outside).
-After a 3-year renovation project, it has been re-opened with an interactive, multi-sensory visitor experience./p>
+After a 3-year renovation project, it has been re-opened with an interactive, multi-sensory visitor experience.

 This distillery is the highest malt distillery in Scotland and is situated close to the A9 Perth to Inverness road just north of the Drumochter pass.
 It is owned by Diageo and is part of the Classic Malts.
 The cold climate here (where the mean temperature is 6 degrees Celsius) is ideal for producing whisky thanks to the cool fresh water from the Drumochter burn.

 Visible from the main road and from the railway line, Dalwhinnie distillery stands out due to its pure white paintwork which makes it sparkle in the sunlight.
 Its combined whisky and chocolate tastings are a truly unique experience.
 Visit Scotland 5 Star Visitor Attraction.
+Open to visitors.

 Situated north of Inverness in the town of Muir of Ord, this Distillery has recently been modernised and boasts its own maltings.
 Historically the barley came from lands owned by the Mackenzies.
 Now owned by Diageo, 80% of the single malt produced at Glen Ord is used in the blending of the Dewar and Johnnie Walker brands.
 The best-selling Singleton of Glen Ord is marketed exclusively to Asia, with some bottles available for sale in the Visitor Centre but not in the rest of the UK.
 Visit Scotland 5 Star Visitor Attraction.